AhmedMohsen600/AhmedMohsen600/README.md

 ## About me

-Junior Full-stack Developer with a proven ability to write clean components, reusable code, well-organized architecture, and a willingness to learn more, with a desire to apply learned skills, experience in building responsive websites with HTML, CSS, SASS, JavaScript, Redux, Ruby & Rails.
+Full-stack Developer with a proven ability to write clean components, reusable code, well-organized architecture, and a willingness to learn more, with a desire to apply learned skills, experience in building responsive websites with HTML, CSS, SASS, JavaScript, Redux, Ruby & Rails.
 Expertise in frameworks like React.js an agile environment using git as version control.
 Passionate about clean code and getting things done.

 🌱 I'm currently learning Ruby and Rails to become full stack developer